otp2/providers-v4/README.md

 ## Next Steps Overview

+1.  **Field Standardization:** Standardize all remaining fields in the combined dataset.
-1.  **Salesforce Picklist Mapping:** Map source data fields (Credentials, Ages, etc.) to the standard Salesforce lists.
+2.  **Salesforce Picklist Mapping:** Map source data fields (Credentials, Ages, etc.) to the standard Salesforce lists.
-2.  **NPI Lookup & Validation:** Verify and find missing NPIs for providers.
+3.  **NPI Lookup & Validation:** Verify and find missing NPIs for providers.
-3.  **Field Mapping:** Map remaining relevant fields from source data to the target schema.
+4.  **Field Mapping:** Map remaining relevant fields from source data to the target schema.
-4.  **Data Validation & Cleanup:** Perform final consistency checks and data cleaning.
+5.  **Data Validation & Cleanup:** Perform final consistency checks and data cleaning.
-5.  **Airtable Preparation:** Format data for import into the new Airtable base structure.
+6.  **Airtable Preparation:** Format data for import into the new Airtable base structure.

 See [Next Steps and Considerations](./05_documentation/Next_Steps_and_Considerations.md) for detailed information.